|TGV inOui & idTGV Trains in France|

 — Although there are supposedly baggage limits, they are only loosely enforced.
 If you can carry it, you can probably take it on board with you.

 — Many TGV trains haul café cars providing drinks, snacks and light meals.
+With TGV inOui service, you can even order from your seat and have meals delivered to you there.

 A number of TGV trains depart and arrive at Paris - Charles de Gaulle Airport's Aérogare 2, meaning that you can connect directly with high-speed trains right from or to your international flight, without having to use one of Paris's major train stations.
 More...